Key Takeaways

 Chinese Language Institute (CLI) students observe a calligrapher at work, learning how the ancient art began as a vital skill for scholars and evolved into a refined expression of culture and tradition.

-The five main scripts of ancient Chinese calligraphy
+The 5 scripts of Chinese calligraphy explained

-Each script comes with its own aesthetic feel, so scripts are chosen based on the type of calligraphy the artist intends to create.
-For example, Seal Script is an ancient script that is illegible to many, but it is the oldest style that is still widely practiced today.
-Cursive Script is loose and has a flowing texture, creating a beautiful and abstract appearance.
+Each script has its own aesthetic feel, so the style is chosen to suit the work the artist intends to create.
+Seal Script, for example, is an ancient style that many find hard to read, yet it is the oldest script still widely practised today.

 Side-by-side comparison of the five main Chinese calligraphy scripts showing the same characters in Seal, Clerical, Regular, Running, and Cursive styles